gayathriganesan/GettingAndCleaningData/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Add a Codebook.md and README.md file for the project and add it to the Github repository.
-Upload the resultant tiday data set generated as a txt file into the repo.
+Upload the resultant tidy data set as a txt file into the repo.

 #### The source of the data :
 *https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip*